Service and Assistance Animal Guidelines

 - The animal is necessary to afford the individual an equal opportunity to use and enjoy a dwelling or perform the necessary duties of a job.

-Disability Resources will, in partnership with Residence Life, determine, on a case by case basis, and in accordance with applicable laws and regulations, whether the animal is a reasonable accommodation in University housing or work sites.
+Disability Resources will, in partnership with Residence Life and other units, determine, on a case by case basis, whether an animal is a reasonable accommodation in University housing or work sites.